fbpx

 All these different crowns which one to choose?

-A Crown is a structure that is bonded on top of a tooth.
-Crowns are designed to improve the underlying tooth in various ways such as strength and appearance.
-In order for a crown to be placed on to a tooth the tooth must be prepared.
-A prepared tooth would have tooth structure removed in order to accommodate for the thickness of the crown.
-Let’s now look at what teeth would be suitable for a crown:
+A crown is a structure that is bonded on top of a tooth.
+Crowns are designed to improve the underlying tooth in various ways, such as strength and appearance.
+For a crown to be placed onto a tooth, the tooth must be prepared.
+A prepared tooth would have tooth structure removed to accommodate the thickness of the crown.

 • Teeth that have been root treated are usually susceptible to breaking so require strengthening